aidos-lab/aidos-lab.github.io/content/_index.md

 - B. Rieck: [*Smoothness Analysis of Subdivision Algorithms*](https://dx.doi.org/10.11588/heidok.00013011), M.Sc. thesis, Heidelberg University, 2011

-# About

-'AIDOS' has two meanings that complement each other well.
-The first meaning refers to our mission statement, viz. to develop **A**rtificial **I**ntelligence for **D**iscovering **O**bscured **S**hapes.
-The second meaning originates from the Greek word 'αἰδώς,' which means 'awe,' 'reverence,' or 'humility.'
-This awe or humility should serve as one of our guiding principles when we work on challenging problems in healthcare research, aiming to improve our world using machine learning.

 # Join us

 Thanks for your interest in our group!
 Why not consider joining the